Before you start designing the ZipKey onboarding experience in your mobile app, you will need to answer a few questions:

 - Will you want to identify the device to the user?
 If a user is likely to onboard multiple devices at once, you can identify the device (e.g. by flashing a light or playing a sound on the device) to help the user identify which is which.
 This can be helpful if the user needs to name individual devices.

-- Once the device has been onboarded to a private Wi-Fi network, does the user have to take some action to set it back into onboarding mode (e.g. press a switch on the device) or does it happen automatically on reboot?
+- Once the device has been onboarded to a private Wi-Fi network, does the user have to take some action to set it back into onboarding mode (e.g. press a switch on the device) if they want to provision a different network or does it happen automatically on reboot?

 - If the device did not join a ZipKey network, do you want to use SoftAP to push private network credentials to the device, or do you have an alternative local onboarding process (e.g. sounds or BLE)?